St Mary of Sorrows Pre-Civil War Beginnings Into the 21st Century

 In 1972, Fairfax County declared St. Mary’s a historic district and imposed strict zoning limitations on the land surrounding it to preserve its character and dignity.

-In 1980, in response to an expanding parish, a second, larger church was built on Sideburn Road, about two and one half miles from the Historic Church.
-Despite the existence of the larger facility, the Historic Church has Mass celebrated six days a week and is the site of weddings, baptisms and outdoor masses.
-Indeed, the Historic Church is the most sought-after church in the Diocese of Arlington for weddings because of its beauty and traditions surrounding it.
+The Historic Church continues as the site of weddings, baptisms, funeral Masses and special outdoor Masses.
+Indeed, the Historic Church is the most sought-after church in the Diocese of Arlington for these occasions because of its beauty and the traditions surrounding it.